aharotias2/passger/README.md

     $ make

+or if you want to use meson build system, try this:

+    $ meson build --prefix=/usr
+	$ cd build
+	$ meson compile # or ninja

 Install
 ----------------------------------------------------------------------------------------------------
 Running make will generate an executable file called “passger” in the current directory.
 You can start